rebelsky/csc207c/_eboards/eboard20.md

 * The new tokens assignment is posted.
 I'm working on copying things over from the old tokens assignment.
 * Sorry that grading is so slow.
 I'm trying!
+* MP6 will be coming out tomorrow.
+Sorry for the delay.

 ### Upcoming work